brimdata/zed/docs/lake/design.md

 is not relied on for causal relationships since clock skew can violate such an assumption).

-Segments are referred to by zero or more commits, where the commits are maintained in a commit journal described below.
+Data objects are referred to by zero or more commits, where the commits are maintained in a commit journal described below.

 > While a Zed lake is defined in terms of a cloud object store, it may also